 Coping skills for depression can be used both before and after experiencing triggers or challenging situations.
 It’s beneficial to practice these skills proactively as a preventive measure to build resilience and maintain overall mental well-being.
 By incorporating coping strategies into your daily routine, you can create a foundation of support that helps manage depressive symptoms.

 Additionally, coping skills should be employed during and after experiencing triggers or when depressive feelings arise.
-These skills can help individuals regain a sense of control, reduce distress, and restore emotional balance.
+These skills can help people regain a sense of control, reduce distress, and restore emotional balance.
 Coping strategies are practical tools to navigate difficult emotions, cope with stressors, and promote self-care.
 Ultimately, the timing of using coping skills will depend on the individual and their unique circumstances, but they should be utilized as part of a comprehensive approach to managing depression.

-Differentiating between effective and ineffective coping skills for depression relies on their impact on an individual’s well-being and ability to manage symptoms.
+Differentiating between effective and ineffective coping skills for depression relies on their impact on your well-being and ability to manage symptoms.
 Effective coping skills typically provide positive outcomes, such as reducing distress, improving mood, increasing resilience, and promoting overall mental well-being.1,3,6 They address the root causes of depression and offer healthy and sustainable ways to cope with challenges.

 - Reduction in depressive symptoms, such as improved mood, decreased feelings of sadness, hopelessness, or emptiness